 United States Surrogacy Law Map

 This map represents a continuum from the states which have laws most favorable towards surrogacy through those which are the least supportive.
-By clicking on the two buttons below, you may also view this map in the context of which states allow pre-birth orders vs. post birth orders.
-For your background, an informative overview around each color category as well as definitions around the difference between pre-birth orders and post-birth orders are all included below this map.
+An informative overview of what each color category specifically means is included below this map.

 Surrogacy Friendly vs. Prohibitive States Pre-Birth Order vs. Post-Birth Order